Boomer TV Trivia: Mission: Impossible

 Below, the Mission: Impossible cast in Season Five (circa 1970), from left: Leonard Nimoy (Paris), Greg Morris, Lesley Ann Warren (Dana Lambert), Peter Lupus (Willy Armitage), and Peter Graves (Jim Phelps).

 During his 50+ years Peter Lupus did more episodic television work, including a recurring role in as Norberg in the sitcom Police Squad!
 (1982).
 Peter Lupus was an octogenarian senior citizen when he appeared in action-comedy movies based on Mission: Impossible – Mission: Irreparable (2012) and Mission: Imposter (2014).
 Maintaining his dedication to physical fitness as a senior citizen, 75-year-old septuagenarian Peter Lupus set a world weightlifting endurance record in 2007, breaking his record from 5 years earlier when he was only 70.
 Lupus and his wife have a son, Peter Lupus III, also an actor.

 A1.
 Actress Barbara Bain (Agent Cinnamon Carter) and actor Martin Landau (Agent Rollin Hand) were married from 1957-1993, and throughout their run on Mission: Impossible from the first season in 1966 until the end of the third season.
-They left the series after a salary dispute with Martin Landau, and Bain was subsequently fired.
+Martin Landau left the series after a salary dispute, and Bain was subsequently fired.

 Baby boomer Anita Hamilton lives in Hamilton, Ontario with her family and 3 mini-dachshund minions.
 She’s a lifelong voracious reader who enjoys researching and has extensive experience in sales, marketing and copy writing.
 Senior City was inspired when she had difficulty finding local housing, products and services online for her elderly parents.